meleakewubbie/lab2/README.md

 export the two word clouds to the repository and then insert them to the readme.md.
 Please compare them and briefly discuss why they represent different context.
 (POINT 15)

+Elon Musk recently purchased Twitter.
+I decided to do use a keyword search of "Elon" to see where tweet location were.

 "Elon" keyword twitter search at 3pm 4/25/22:
 ![image](img/WordArt3pm.png)